saleguas/salaleguas/manual.md

         </table>

   </div>
-  Cypress or Broward for that matter is strange for when it comes to GPA; there is an awful lot of specifics and classes such as AICE that are not offered anywhere else.
+  Cypress/Broward/CBHS for that matter is strange for when it comes to GPA; there is an awful lot of specifics and classes such as AICE that are not offered anywhere else.
 For unweighted, the "+" does not matter; it is worth .3 more in weighted.
 I also included options for AICE and no option for A+ or A- because those